pawel150199/explainable-artificial-intelligence-in-optical-networks/README.md

 * ANOVA F-value -> ANOVA F-value method estimates the degree of linearity between the input feature (i.e., predictor) and the output feature.
 A high F-value indicates high degree of linearity and a low F-value indicates low degree of linearity.
 The main disadvantage of using ANOVA F-value is it only captures linear relationships between input and output feature.
 In other words, any non-linear relationships cannot be detected by F-value.
 In sklearn we have `f_classif` function.

-* Features importances from DecisionTree Regressor -> During split between two features in spliting in Decision Tree algorithm measure feature importance and this information can be usefull in case of selection features.
+*   from DecisionTree Regressor -> During split between two features in spliting in Decision Tree algorithm measure feature importance and this information can be usefull in case of selection features.

-* Shapley values -> They also give us information about feature importance.
+### We can use Shapley values to analyse feature importance in specified model

 ## Troubleshooting
 If you have issue with modules using in this code export enviroment variable which can fix your issue: